 It used to be that first aid kits would come in bulky hard plastic cases and be kept only in your home and car, but now you can find them in all sorts of sizes and take them with you on the go.

-Personal first aid kits can often be overlooked, but once you get a large scrape or perhaps a thorn stuck in your hand, you may find yourself wishing you had the tools with you to fix yourself up.
+Personal first aid kits can often be overlooked, but once you get an enormous scrape or a thorn stuck in your hand, you may find yourself wishing you had the tools to fix yourself up.

 This Mini First Aid Kit fits in the palm of your hand but holds over 110 pieces, including bandages, gloves, gauze, and even an emergency foil blanket.
-It’s the perfect size to keep in your suitcase at all times so that you’re never without it.
+It’s the perfect size for your suitcase, so you’re never without it.

 Cell Phone Power Bank